 - 2 tablespoons of my Fajitas Seasoning Mix

-Add fajita seasoning and mix everything together.
+- Add the fajita seasoning; stir and mix everything together.

-- Grated/shredded cheese
+- shredded or grated cheese

 - One of the best parts of your crock pot meal is the leftovers, but make sure you are storing them safely and eating them in a timely manner to reduce your risk of food poisoning.
 No one wants that. 😐

-How Do I Freeze These Crock Pot Fajitas?
+How To Freeze Fajitas?

 - Store all leftovers in a freezer-safe glass container or large Ziploc freezer bags.